renaudhelias/MameVHDL/README.md

 The "system bus" pattern is really slow to synthetis (compile), I succeed refactoring only one small VHDL project with this pattern (Space Invaders arcade).
 Bidirectionnal wires in FPGA project is not a nice idea, the less you have the better it is.

-But all of this is not the reason of stopping this project.
-Main one is that I'm focussed on another project : CoreAmstrad.
-Could you clone me please ?

 # MameVHDL demos
 [![MameVHDL demo 1](http://img.youtube.com/vi/5K35K_MH2G4/0.jpg)](http://www.youtube.com/watch?v=5K35K_MH2G4)